secchildo/safeBeachBS/README.md

 3) a third flag for occurrence of flooding on the beach.

 The user can access this application and request a report for those flags.

+## What-if-Scenarios

+Addtionally, the user can test Nature-based Solutions and figure out how the coast can be protected against the conditions simulated.